-Car enthusiasts jump at the chance to brag about the fastest cars in the world.
-Even if there’s little chance one will get to test such a car, the performance of the car is often a hot topic for discussion.
-The performance of some of the fastest cars is based on the following benchmarks including:
+Most car enthusiasts jump at the chance to brag about the fastest cars in the world.
+Even when there’s little chance that you’ll ever get to test drive one, the performance level of the world’s best cars is often a hot topic for discussion.
+The performance of the fastest cars is based on the following benchmarks including:

 - Acceleration Speed

 - Cornering G-Force

 Based on these benchmarks, car lovers around the world rate and compare the highest-performance vehicles.
 Now you’re probably wondering what are the fastest cars in the world.
 If you ever have a chance to experience any of the following cars in action, you’ll be amazed, even if you’re not actually the one driving.